-The Office of the Registrar maintains Official Academic and Student Calendars that provide a month-by-month listing of critical academic and financial dates.
-Students should refer to the Academic Calendar for all dates relevant to semester start/end dates and holidays.
-Student calendars provide a month-by-month schedule of all academic and financial critical dates.
-Both calendars should be followed carefully for critical information.
-Official University dates are binding.
+University calendars are official for all School of Management PhD students.
+The Office of the Registrar maintains Official Academic and Student Calendars that provide critical academic and financial dates.
+Refer to the Academic Calendar for semester start/end dates and holidays and consult the student calendars for a month-by-month schedule of all critical academic and financial dates.
+Official university dates are binding.